-The same name on passport and birth certificate is good to have.
+The same name on the passport and birth certificate is good to have.

-If the name has changed after birth, then you should have all the proofs of the name change.
+If the name has changed after birth, then you should have all the proof of the name change.

 For example, if your name has changed after marriage, you can show the name change using the passport and marriage certificate.